Chapa pygmy dormouse

-The Chapa pygmy dormouse or Vietnamese pygmy dormouse (Typhlomys cinereus chapensis) is a rodent endemic to Vietnam; this nocturnal creature is 7-10cm long (3-4 inches), with a tail of 10-13cm (4-5 inches) and long ears.
+The Chapa pygmy dormouse or Vietnamese pygmy dormouse (Typhlomys cinereus chapensis) is a rodent endemic to Vietnam; this nocturnal creature is 7-10 cm long (3-4 in), with a tail of 10-13 cm (4-5 in) and long ears.

 In 2014, it was mainly found to the west of the Red River, in north Vietnam and southern Yunan Province in China.

-It is often seen as a subspecies of the Chinese pygmy dormouse (T. cinereus), along with T. ci daloushanensis, T. ci.
+It was previously seen as a subspecies of the Chinese pygmy dormouse (T. cinereus), along with T. ci daloushanensis, T. ci.
 Guangxiensis and T. ci.
-Jingdongensis; in 2014, it was seen by Abramov et al as an individual species and separate from T. cinereus.
+Jingdongensis.
+In 2014, it was confirmed by Abramov et al as an individual species and separate from T. cinereus.

 At the start of the 21st century, it was listed as a critically endangered species.
-By 2017, the status of the general T. cincereus was as a creature of 'least concern'.
+By 2017, the status of the general T. cinereus was as a creature of 'least concern', however the current population trend is decreasing.